roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  For a moment, I pulled my head up, admiring the sight.
 Heather, lying back, her eyes heavy with desire, pulling her creamy thighs as wide open as she could for me.
 Her incredible, teenage vagina wasn't my daughter's -- it was the wet hole of a horny tramp, a sex-hungry little bitch who needed to get off with her man.

  Daddy gave his princess what she wanted, a powerful tongue-fucking.
 With my hands wandering over her tits and ass to feel her soft, sensuous flesh, my mouth firmly planted itself on her twat to drive her over the edge or orgasm, thrice.
 The first time, my lips and tongue concentrated on her pink, fleshy clitoris, sucking and teasing it, rapidly flicking it around too, squeezing it between lips at times.
 She panted, then shrieked, then her body went stiff and her cunthole leaked a small stream of her juices while she erupted in her first orgasm.
 I kept her clit in my clenched mouth for that, almost biting on it as she cummed.
 Then, as soon as it subsided, I licked down to the hole of her pussy and filled that teen cunt with her father's tongue.
 Her hands gripped her knees even more tightly, so she had leverage to really yank open her thighs for me as she stared down at her daddy performing cunnilingus on her.
 My daughter panted heavily, each breath a loud draw of air into her slim torso, moaning in delight while she felt my tongue probing into her vagina.
 That sexy hole was warm, and wet, and silky, so inviting for my tongue.
 With juices lathering on my lips and chin, I drove my pink tongue as far inside Heather's pussy as I could, stretching it inside for her, feeling her grind her pelvis against my face and hump my tongue.
 Pumping my tongue in and out, I built a rhythm while she circled her hips wildly, bucking back and forth, crying out again.
 Her second orgasm flooded my mouth with juices, which I promptly swallowed quickly, only to have a second mouthful of her teen juice flood into my mouth again.
-Report_Story #4